 Why not 100%?

-Darn Tough build-in the remaining 21% with both Lycra and Spandex.
+Darn Tough build-in the rest with Nylon, Lycra and Spandex.

 This is what gives the sock some rigidity.